Tech Topics

 Endpoints

 An endpoint is a unique URI (uniform resource identifier) provided by an API or webhook.
 A single API may have many endpoints, each associated with a specific record type or customer.
-For API connectors running on an embedded iPaaS, they may be accessing shared endpoints (all customers use a single endpoint) or individual endpoints by customer.
+API connectors running on an embedded iPaaS may be accessing shared endpoints (all customers use a single endpoint) or individual customer endpoints.

 Here's an example of a shared endpoint: